University of Oxford

 My research aims to understand and make visible musical performance as a locus of communities – an intersection that both transcends local and national borders, and co-creates an intercultural musical ecosystem that supports and sustains individual identity and purpose in a shared place or moment.

 I have worked closely with Oxford Maqam Big Band exploring and workshopping the music of the 1950s Egyptian singer, Abd Al’Halim Hafez, resulting in two sell-out concerts in 2023 and 2024.
 I have subsequently written a paper examining the place of Abd Al’Halim Hafez in global jazz histography.
 I examined the music of Al’Halim as a means to reconfigure a growing jazz canon that embraces the diaspora as an integral component.
-His music becomes part of the process of de-centring jazz history, so that the genre no-longer becomes purely a reflection of a US art form but as a transnational art form that embraces identities of local, national and transnational art forms.
+His music becomes part of the process of de-centring jazz history, so that the genre no-longer becomes purely a reflection of a US art form but an art form that embraces identities of local, national and transnational art forms.

 At the core of this research is the belief that music can and should be inclusive.
 I have spent several years working for Trinity Laban Conservatoire of Music and Dance and The Royal Academy of Music’s Open Academy and these experiences have demonstrated not only the ability of music and musicians to transcend boundaries, but that this process is symbiotic, involving multiple pathways that cross between the musician, the listener and vice versa.